zagara2/Bootstrap-Portfolio/README.md

 ## What is it?
 A version of my portfolio site that uses Bootstrap grids rather than media queries to make the site adapt to different screen sizes.
 Bootstrap is also used to create the heading, panels, etc.

-This version of the portfolio site is not populated with my actual project data or a functional contact form, rather, it uses placeholders.
-I simply created it as a demonstration of my Bootstrap ability.
+**This version of the portfolio site is (intentionally) not populated with my actual project data or a functional contact form, rather, it uses placeholders.** I simply created it as a demonstration of my Bootstrap ability.

 The site is currently deployed at https://zagara2.github.io/Bootstrap-Portfolio/ .